 Another introductory meeting will be held in the first three weeks of the semester, with any new relevant members of ASUW or Strategic Partner Leadership.

-The strategic partner will send a memo to the ASUW President and Director of Programs and Events or other relevant ASUW Executives five days after the end of the semester.
+The strategic partner will send a memo to the ASUW President and relevant ASUW Executive five days after the end of the semester detailing accomplishments of their organization during the semester, collaboration between the partners, and ways the partnership can improve next semester.

 A general update will be given to the Senate by relevant parties as proof the meetings and memos were completed.

-A fiscal report will be submitted to the ASUW President and Director of Programs and Events or other relevant Executive at the end of the fiscal year detailing how ASUW money was used through the year.
+If money is budgeted to the Strategic Partner, a fiscal report will be submitted to the ASUW President and relevant Executives at the end of the fiscal year detailing how ASUW money was used through the year.
+The fiscal report shall be distributed to the ASUW Budget and Planning Committee when the partner submits their budget request for the next fiscal year.

-If there are concerns about a memo, the Strategic Partner’s president or student leader and advisor must attend a meeting with the ASUW President, ASUW Vice President, or the ASUW Director of Programs and Events or other relevant Executive in order to discuss the concerns and to create a strategy to remedy further concerns.
+If there are concerns about a memo, the Strategic Partner’s president or student leader and advisor must attend a meeting with the ASUW President, ASUW Vice President, and/or relevant ASUW executives in order to discuss the concerns and to create a strategy to remedy further concerns.

 Expectations of the ASUW Student Government